 Yes.
 Despite their recent bad rap, silicones have been a mainstay within the beauty industry for decades, as they’ve repeatedly proven to be both safe and effective to use in everything from body washes to hair care to facial moisturizers.
 Unlike some natural oils, silicones are extremely stable, meaning they do not degrade under heat or UV light to become something unknown or unwanted.
 This is especially important when it comes to hair products as they are often exposed to heat styling tools and direct sunlight on a regular basis.

-So, what’s the issue with silicones then?
+So, what’s the deal with silicones?

-Not necessarily.
 At the end of the day, the choice to use products with or without silicones is entirely up to you.
 That said, if you’re looking for some extra moisture, frizz protection, or serious damage repair, a silicone-free shampoo and conditioner may not necessarily give you the results that you’re looking for.
 Those with very dry, frizzy, or damaged hair usually benefit more from the added smoothing, softening, and shine-enhancing properties of a silicone-based formula.
 Just make sure to look for one that is formulated with water-soluble silicones to help prevent the likelihood of buildup.

 Alternatively, should you feel that silicones just aren’t right for you, that’s fine too.
 Those who typically reach for lightweight shampoos and conditioners or prefer a little less softness and slip to their hair may find that a silicone-free formula is a great option for their needs.
 If you are thinking of opting for a silicone-free hair care routine, however, you should be prepared for a bit of an adjustment period as it may take you some time to get used to the slightly different feel of the products.
 Unlike traditional silicone-containing products, silicone-free shampoos and conditioners tend to be lighter weight and will leave your hair feeling more clean than slick.